belastingdienst/opr-paas/docs/overview/glossary.md

 ## Requestor

-The requestor is an informational field in the Paas configuration, which can contain a string that is intended to point to the person or group responsible for the application / Paas.
+The requestor is an informational field in the PaasConfig, which can contain a string that is intended to point to the person or group responsible for the application / Paas.